liliandev0/shoesstore/README.md

 - Sales processing

 ##### Info
-- Contact
-For more info feel free to contact me at busuioclilian03@gmail.com
+- For more info feel free to contact me at busuioclilian03@gmail.com